 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for Outpatient Self-Care Programs Under CPB 0169
+CPT, HCPCS, and ICD-10 Codes for Outpatient Medical Self-Care Programs Under CPB 0169

-The policy document for CPB 0169 does not list specific CPT, HCPCS Level II, or ICD-10 codes.
-Applicable codes for each program type are governed by the companion CPBs:
+CPB 0169 does not list specific CPT, HCPCS Level II, or ICD-10-CM codes.
+This is not an oversight — it's consistent with how Aetna structures self-care program policies.
+The applicable codes for each program type are contained in the four linked CPBs:

 Get the Full Picture